Mogunsan/gsc-exporter/README.md

 **TO ADD KEYWORDS CREATE A FILE CALLED query.csv IN THE SAME DICTIONARY AND PUT ONE KEYWORD PER ROW**

+This way it is possible to oversee al relevant keywords without the need to buy an agency-license from the likes of SISTRIX or SpyFu

 gsc-exporter-csv exports the .csv to the working directionary